net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 ##### ReachSpeedEnvelope
 Get to a specific speed envelope.
-Note that this is not tied to a specific celestial body - to do that you need to use multiple parameters together (and set the disableOnStateChange flag to false).
+Note that this is not tied to a specific celestial body - to do that you need to use multiple parameters together.

     PARAMETER
     {